E-commerce

 Scheduling

-Publish a collection at a specific time for a coordinated launch with PR and social media.
+Publish a collection at a specific time for a launch coordinated with PR and social media.

 Logistics and fulfillment seen as functional building blocks